y-fujii/ovrvnc/readme.md

 With Tight encoding and Continuous update extensions, you can watch the HD video through the VNC without any hardware encoder.

-The latency and throughput of ovrvnc is heavily depends on a server program and its configuration.
+The latency and throughput of ovrvnc heavily depends on a server program and its configuration.
 In many cases, the bottleneck is a CPU, not a network.

 **For Xorg users**: x0vncserver >= 1.9 bundled in TigerVNC with following